‘A night of pleasure becomes a night of terror‘

 Shot for $400,000 at Shepperton Studios in Surrey and paired on its initial UK release on a double-bill with Hammer’s Demons of the Mind, Tower of Evil is in some respects a missed opportunity, more gruesomely graphic and eyebrow-raising rude than much of the British horror output of the time.
 Retrospectively, it’s a terrific film but one which, at the time, simply seemed gratuitous for the sake of it.

 The notion of horny, dope-smoking teenagers being violently dispatched, seems an idea older than the hills but Tower of Evil has a good claim to be one of the first.

 The creaky beginning with its cardboard miniature of the lighthouse bodes badly but this proto-slasher is never less than engaging, even though it lurches into being unnecessarily talky and perhaps even tries to be a bit too clever from the middle onwards.

-Director O’Connolly had a relatively slim career as top dog but had proved himself more than capable with both Berserk and Valley of the Gwangi under his belt.
+Director O’Connolly had a relatively slim career as a top dog but had proved himself more than capable with both Berserk and Valley of the Gwangi under his belt.
 Having tested the horror water, he certainly doesn’t hold back with copious amounts of nudity and some grisly killings, surprisingly strong for the time.

 Coping with the toing and froing of the plot is a dizzying cast of recognisable faces; Dennis Price doesn’t hang around for long but his previous roles in the likes of Twins of Evil and Horror of Frankenstein, lend the film certain credence.

 Bryant Haliday (Devil Doll; The Projected Man) is an odd choice for what is essentially the lead part but to criticise anyone’s acting would be to rather misjudge the kind of film you’re watching.
 Haworth, alas, is round about the only female to keep her clothes on, though Candace Glendenning – later in Satan’s Slave – obliges.
 Other recognisable faces include John Hamill, previously seen in Trog, The Beast in the Cellar and apocalyptic doom flick No Blade of Grass and star of Psychomania, Seretta Wilson.